RivotX/Telegram-Bot/README.md

 # My Telegram Bot

-This project is a simple Telegram bot built using the Telegram API.
+This project is a simple Telegram bot built using Telegram's API.

 ## Running the Bot